sbhbenjamin/tp/docs/DeveloperGuide.md

 ![MassOpsDelete](images/MassOpsDelete.png)

-#### Design considerations:

-**Aspect: The number of indexes to be marked/unmarked/deleted at a time**

-* **Alternative 1 (current choice):** Implement MassOps and allow users to mark, unmark or delete multiple tasks at a time.
-    * Pros:
-        * User-friendly, user can conduct mass operations and not have to do similar operations repetitively.
-        * Conducive for fast-typers who value efficiency
-    * Cons:
-        * May be confusing for new users as they may not understand the concept of conducting mass operations in a single command.

-* **Alternative 2:** Only allow users to mark, unmark or delete tasks one task at a time.
-    * Pros:
-        * Easier to implement.
-        * Reduces chance of users becoming confused with how to use the command as the command is straightforward and direct, only targeting one index at a time.
-    * Cons:
-        * May be very time-consuming for the user and becomes less user-friendly, especially if they are using the same operation, as the user has to manually key in commands one at a time.

 **Aspect: How the functionality of mark/unmark is broken down:**

 * **Alternative 1 (current choice):** Use two separate Command classes: `MarkCommand` and `UnmarkCommand`.